js-util/tcp-failover-proxy/README.md

 npm install --save @js-util/tcp-failover-proxy
 ```

+# Future TODO

+- ability to change out backend listing on demand
+- ability to run this in a seperate child process `.fork` thread, while maintaining existing interface.

 # Example usage

 > PS: This is incomplete code, you will need to modify for your actual use case.